 3. Poor acoustics and echo

 This problem is common in rooms with high ceilings and hard surfaces, like large glass walls or concrete floors.
-The sound bounces around, creating an echo that makes it hard for in-person attendees to hear each other and almost impossible for remote attendees on a call.
+The sound bounces around, creating an echo (often resulting in a reverberation time exceeding 1.0 second) that makes it hard for in-person attendees to hear each other and almost impossible for remote attendees on a call.

-To avoid poor acoustics, look for rooms with sound-dampening features like carpets, acoustic wall panels, or curtains.
-If you must use a large, echo-prone room, a good microphone system is essential.
+To avoid poor acoustics, look for rooms with sound-dampening features like carpets, acoustic wall panels (specifically Class A absorptive materials designed to bring the RT60 down to the optimal 0.4–0.6 seconds for clear speech), or curtains.
+If you must use a large, echo-prone room, a good microphone system equipped with active Acoustic Echo Cancellation (AEC) is essential.

 4. Lack of technology equipment & support team